andrasq/node-docs/fast-node.md

 ### Objects

 There are two kids of node objects, structs and hashes.
 The two are indistinguishable.
-Structs have a static layout and are faster to access.
+Structs have a static layout, hashes are dynamic.
 Node can convert back and forth between the two:  adding/deleting fields to structs can downgrade them to a hash, and assigning a hash to a function's prototype upgrades it to a struct (this is the `toFastProperties()` trick used in the Bluebird promises package).

+Node structs are blazing fast.
+Accessing struct properties is via a direct map, without requiring hashing.
+Struct properties (and new object `this` fields and inherited methods) are very fast to access.

-Node objects are ok fast, but not blazing fast and not very fast.
-Ok fast.
-The can be accessed very fast, but adding properties is only 2ms, deleting properties is 1.5m/s.
-In some cases, deleting properties enters a pessimal condition and runs at just thousands per second.
+Node hashes are prety fast, but much slower than strucst.
+Adding elements to a hash runs at 20m/s, deleting them at 4m/s.
+Note that with node-v0.10 in some cases deleting properties can enter a pessimal state and run at just thousands per second.

 Notes